Julio Alak: National government career

 Initial results of the 28 October 2007 election indicated that Alak finished behind opposition candidate Pablo Bruera who took 25% to Alak's 20%.
 Sensing defeat, Alak's campaign operators attempted to suggest a link between Bruera and the killing of three policemen in La Plata, which took place nine days before the election; all investigations were inconclusive as of voting day, however (three suspects were detained and subsequently released).

 Alak was named to the Board of Directors of Aerolíneas Argentinas, on 14 February 2008, as the Argentine Government's representative on the air carrier's board, and served as its CEO following the air carrier's July 2008 nationalization.

 Following the ruling Front for Victory's defeat in the 2009 mid-term elections, Alak was tapped to replace Attorney General Aníbal Fernández, who had been appointed the President's Cabinet Chief, effective 8 July.

 Justice Minister Alak spearheaded more vigorous laws against terrorism, money laundering, and market manipulation during his tenure, as well as stepped up prosecutions of Dirty War perpetrators.

+Return to La Plata

+Ahead of the 2023 local elections, Alak was nominated by the newly formed Unión por la Patria coalition to be the mayoral candidate in La Plata.
+On 22 October 2023, he won the election against incumbent Julio Garro, of the PRO party, in a highly contested election.
+After initial provisional results showed a lead of under 1,000 votes for Alak, Garro asked the Electoral Tribunal for a vote recount.
+The tribunal finally declared Alak the winner on 3 November 2023, with a lead of 606 votes.